Junior Girls

 Introduction

-Our aim in the County is to encourage and develop girls from different clubs to get together, forging friendships whilst developing their love for the game.
-There can sometimes be a limited number of active girls in their own club, so the County tries to bridge this gap.
+Our aim is to encourage girls from different clubs to get together and forge friendships whilst developing their love for the game.
+There can sometimes be a limited number of girls playing at their own club, so we try to bridge this gap.

-We run several competitions and coaching sessions over the season and through the winter months.
+We run several competitions and coaching sessions during the year.
 Juniors are additionally encouraged to participate in the main senior medals throughout the season on attaining a handicap index of 20.0 or below.

 Membership Categories